Low Energy, Fatigue, and Hashimoto’s: Do they Have to go Together?

 Just like patients who KNOW they are not going to get better never do.

-Whether you think you can or you can't, you're right.
+Whether you think you can or can’t, you’re right.
 This applies to many areas in life but also when it comes to your health.

 If you have Hashimoto’s, fatigue is not something that you have to live with for the rest of your life.